Tom Brady is returning to Tampa to play 23rd season in NFL

 The Buccaneers are hopeful star tight end Rob Gronkowski also returns.
 Brady convinced his buddy to unretire to join him in Tampa in 2020.
 The team lost Pro Bowl guard Ali Marpet, who retired at age 28.
 But Godwin is staying after getting the franchise tag.

 Brady’s decision comes right before the NFL free agency period begins.
-The Bucs have several key players set to hit the open market, including Pro Bowl center Ryan Jensen, running back Leonard Fournette, cornerback Carton Davis, safety Jordan Whitehead, linebacker Jason Pierre-Paul, defensive tackle Ndamukong Suh, Gronkowski and others.
+The Bucs have several key players set to hit the open market: running back Leonard Fournette, cornerback Carton Davis, safety Jordan Whitehead, linebacker Jason Pierre-Paul, defensive tackle Ndamukong Suh, Gronkowski and others.

+They kept one of those key players when Pro Bowl center Ryan Jensen agreed to a three-year contract late Sunday night, his agent Mike McCartney said on Twitter.

 Brady’s return should impact their decisions and the team’s plans.
 Tampa’s odds for winning the Super Bowl went from 25:1 to 7 1/2:1, tied with Green Bay for second-best behind Buffalo at 7:1, according to FanDuel Sportsbook.